Exodromy: Perfectly reduced schemes reconstruction of absolute schemes

-\begin{rec} A functor $f\colon C\to D$ is a right fibration if and only if, for any object $x\in C$, the induced functor $C_{/x}\to D_{/f(x)}$ is an equivalence of categories.
-Dually, $f$ is a left fibration if and only if $f^{\op}$ is a right fibration, so that for any object $x\in C$, the induced functor $C_{x/}\to D_{f(x)/}$ is an equivalence of categories. \end{rec}
+\begin{rec} A functor between \categories $f \colon C\to D $ is a \defn{right fibration} if and only if, for every object $ c \in C$, the induced functor $C_{/c} \to D_{/f(c)}$ is an equivalence of \categories.
+Dually, $f$ is a \defn{left fibration} if and only if $f^{\op}$ is a right fibration, so that for every object $ c \in C$, the induced functor $C_{c/}\to D_{f(c)/}$ is an equivalence of \categories. \end{rec}